YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 Using your file explorer, copy `res://core/Player/Player.gd` to `res://things/Player.gd`.
 All we need is a copy of the script, the scene is going to be made fresh from scratch.

-Start with bringing in an instance of Thing.tscn to your Database.
+Start with bringing in an instance of `res://thing/Thing.tscn` to your Database.
 Put it under a "player" category and rename the node from "Thing" to "player".
 Now, go to the inspector, and down at the bottom is a Script parameter.
 Use this to change the script this node uses from its default `Thing.gd` to the `res://things/Player.gd` we just copied. **Triple-check** that you're selecting `res://things/Player.gd` and not the original `res://core/Player/Player.gd` we've been working with so far!
 You will be having a very bad time by the end of this step if you mess this part up.

 You will have to right-click > show children to set the texture of each Thing's Icon.
 Since these are instances, the scene should "hold" these modifications within the instance.